-‘Marmite’ by Claire Kieffer
+‘Marmite’ by Claire-Lise Kieffer

 It’s a dark and stuffy little shop with rails that encourage bumping into one another.
 Empty, two-dimensional men hang from the walls: navy blue, black, black and black, here a bold beige or a silver-fox grey.
 Many of the 3D men who come in are under strict orders to get something black, can’t go wrong with black.
 They are rarely accompanied, unless newly in love, and if that’s the case, there’s nothing to be done anyways.